legeek11202/StarNub/README.md

 - No need to write a configuration file (First run, we will ask you questions)
 	- Configuration Options (Auto Restart Timer, Starbound and StarNub Ports)
 	- No need to change your Starbound configuration port number (We do that for you, We do not change it back though!)
-- Server Monitor
+- Server Monitor (Checks every 20 seconds)
 	- Checks the Starbound Server process every 15 seconds.
-(Restarts on missing process(Crashes))
+(Restarts on Server crashes)
-	- Checks the Starbound Server for a response via (TCP) every 15 seconds.
-(Restarts on Server lockups)
+	- Checks the Starbound Server for a response via (TCP)(Restarts on Server lockups)
 	- Auto Re-starter (Configurable)
 - Clean console output.
 Only see player connects, disconnects and joins.
 - Localization (Wiki how to coming later)